sperrow/sperrow.github.io/_posts/2024-5-09-spotipi-lyrics.md

 [Follow this guide](https://www.raspberrypi.com/documentation/computers/getting-started.html#install-an-operating-system){:target="_blank"}

 Make sure you customize settings (hostname, username/password, wifi) and enable SSH so you can log in to the RPi remotely.
+Also I've learned the latest OS Bookworm doesn't work with this project at the moment -- for now please use the older OS Bullseye as a workaround.

 ### 3. Install spotipi-lyrics on Raspberry Pi